alexkisielewicz/quiz-game/README.md

 ## Start screen

 One of the most recognizable and iconic elements of Bond films is gun barrel intro sequence.
 That kind of barrel was chosen to be a background for all pages throughout the application.
 The main content is presented in the center of the barrel opening which is also center of the viewport.
-The .png file has been used so the center of the barrel could be tranparent and show background that changes during the game depending on user actions.
+The .png file has been used so the center of the barrel could be transparent and show background that changes during the game depending on user actions.

 ![Start screen](docs/features_start.png)